Learn-Write-Repeat/Open-contributions/Kavya_OpenCV_face_and_eye_detection.md

-   -  Now initialize cap variable and captures the frames from the camera
+   -  Now initialize cap variable and capture the frames from the camera

           cap=cv2.VideoCapture(0)